username1565/text-encoding/README.md

 published a year ago by inexorabletash <inexorabletash@gmail.com>
 ```

-This fork is published as `@sinonjs/text-encoding` and will be available as long
+This fork is published as `@zxing/text-encoding` and will be available as long
-as it is in use by `@sinonjs` packages.
+as it is in use by `@zxing` packages.

 <hr />